-This work is a result of organizing and making some sense out of a pile of marginal notes - thoughts about the image in the last 5 years or so.
-Even if it grounds itself in the composition of photographic image, its contents are so undeniably abstract and general that they are applicable to almost all visual arts.
+This work is a result of organizing and making some sense out of a pile of marginal notes - thoughts about how the image manages to move us.
+Even if it grounds itself in the composition of photographic image, its contents are abstract and general enough to be applicable to almost all visual arts.

-Based on the so called "pure photography" (formally minimalist, rejecting all of the semantic content not essential for the photographic medium itself), the thought already starts on a quite abstract ground, and develops as an deductive organism, dealing with final, absolute, rejecting any hypothesis.
-I still do hope to avoid the trap of becoming dogmatic - even at the price of seemingly contradictory lines: sometimes a complex system of ideas does not translate well to the linear language we speak.
+Based on the so called "pure photography" (formally minimalist, and rejecting the representational content not essential to the photographic medium itself), the thoughts of this text already start on an abstract ground, deducting the more concrete conclusions from something that feels absoluite.
+Sometimes an abstract system of ideas does not translate well to the linear language we speak.
 That's where formalism has to give up, just so that something gets to be written at all.
-I am saying all this as an recommendation for the best reading approach: logic should, at least to some degree, be left aside.
+I am saying all this as an recommendation for the best reading approach: if logic should fail, one can always turn to poetry.

 introduction